 Line of Credit

 Rather than take out an installment loan, you could apply for a line of credit from a bank or lender.
 With a credit line, you have the option to borrow up to your credit limit, and you’ll only pay interest if and when you decide to borrow money.
-Similar to a credit card, you can borrow against the credit line multiple times without reapplying.
+Similar to business credit cards, you can borrow against the credit line multiple times without reapplying.

 Business lines of credit often have variable rates, and your payment amount could increase after you take out a draw (another name for a loan from a line of credit).
 Generally, they’re used to finance multi-step projects or help ease cash-flow crunches rather than purchase large pieces of equipment.